Frequently Asked Questions

 Does donation affect funeral plans?

-An open casket funeral is possible for organ, eye and tissue donors.
+Funeral arrangements of your choice are possible, including a viewing.
 Through the entire donation process the body is treated with care and respect.
-Funeral arrangements can continue as planned following donation.
+Following donation, funeral arrangements can continue as planned.

 Does registering as a donor change my patient care?